-Make sure your day job allows for side-hustles
+Make sure your day job allows for a side business

 Check your employment contract to ensure you’re legally allowed to have a side-hustle.
 If you’re an employee, you have an obligation not to compete with your employer, which is governed by common law under the implied duty of fidelity.
 Some employers will include express terms in your employment contract, stating you’re not allowed to compete with them, or that you need to ask their permission to start a side-hustle.
 If you’re not competing with your employer, then they shouldn’t unreasonably refuse permission.
 In some cases however, your employer might have concerns that your side-hustle will impact your productivity at work if you’re not resting outside of working hours.